 Philadelphia, PA 19104

-Mark Bernstein (email: email@example.com; 215.571.4770; Room L365) is the Director of the Legal Research Center and Information Technology Services and a Professor of Law.
-He also supervises the Law Technologies staff of the Thomas R. Kline School of Law.
+Mark Bernstein (email: firstname.lastname@example.org; 215.571.4770; Room L365) is the Director of the Legal Research Center and a Professor of Law.
 Professor Bernstein joined Drexel in 2009 and teaches Advanced Legal Research in the J.D. program as well as Legal Research and Analysis in the Masters of Legal Studies program.
 He has served as a member of the Faculty Senate and is a member of the Law School's senior staff and a member of the Long Range planning committee.
 He is an active member of the American Association of Law Libraries and in 2011 co-chaired the Local Arrangements Committee of the annual meeting held in Philadelphia.
 Bernstein’s publications include articles on the evolution of the law library, the impact of law specialization on library services and qualitative methods for evaluating the value of a library.
 He received the AALL Spectrum article of the year award in 2008 for his 2007 publication, "One Size Fits All No More: The Impact of Law Specialization on Library Services".

 John Cannan (e-mail: email@example.com; 215.571.4777; Room L310) is a Research and Instructional Services Librarian.
 He received his law degree from the University of Maryland, School of Law and practiced historic preservation and land use law in Baltimore.
 After obtaining his MLS from the University of Maryland, College of Library and Information Science, he was assistant law librarian at the Montgomery County (MD) Circuit Court Law Library and then a legal information analyst with the Law Library of Congress.
 He is a frequent writer on legal and legal research topics and author of “Are Public Law Librarians Immune from Suit?
 Muddying the Already Murky Waters of Law Librarian Liability,” which was published in the Law Library Journal.
 His current research interests are legal information services for self represented litigants, legislative history, Web 2.0 and judicial rules.

 Peter J. Egler (e-mail: email@example.com, 215.571.4776; Room L311) is a Research and Instructional Services Librarian.
-Peter has a JD from the Catholic University of America, and a Master of Library and Information Science degree from the University of Pittsburgh.
+Peter has a Juris Doctor degree from the Catholic University of America and a Master of Library and Information Science degree from the University of Pittsburgh.
 He is also a member of the Pennsylvania bar.
 Prior to working at Drexel, Peter spent five years working at the Sacramento County Public Law Library in Sacramento, California and five years working at the University of Houston Law Center’s library in Houston, Texas.
 His research interests focus on state legal research issues.
 Peter teaches the law school’s class on Pennsylvania Legal Research.

 Patrick Garon (email: firstname.lastname@example.org; 215.571.4733; Room L313) is the Access Services Evening Supervisor.
 A graduate of Boston College, he spent six years in a similar position at the LSU Health Sciences Center Library in New Orleans.
 He has an All But Thesis postgraduate education in Mass Communication/Media Studies from Louisiana State University, and at Drexel he has taken several postgraduate courses in Library Science.
 Patrick has been with the Legal Research Center since 2007.